consensus-shipyard/ipc/spec/subnets-lifecycle.md

 Before the minimal requirements are met, the subnet is in a `preBootstrap` state, once those conditions are met, the subnet is in a `postBootstap` state.
 Any operations performed on the subnet in `preBootstrap` state is recorded in the subnet `genesis`.

-For normal users, they can perform:
+Any address can perform:

-- Prefund: Provide genesis balance to the subnet
+- Prefund: Provide genesis balance to the subnet, i.e. providing some initial balance to certain reward account in the child subnet.
 - Fund: Send fund from the parent to an address in the child subnet.
 The parent will track the total circulating supply of the subnet.
+For how the mapping of tokens between the parent and the child works, please refer to the `SupplySource` section.
 - Release: Send fund from the child subnet to an address in the parent subnet
 - Cross Message Call: Call another contract in another subnet